akeneo/pim-docs/cookbook/import_export/product-export.rst

 We register several normalizers to normalize any kind of objects into a flat array, these normalizers are defined in ``src\Pim\Bundle\TransformerBundle\Resources\config\serializer\flat.yml``.

-As a product may no have values for all attributes, depending on the product, the normalized array will contain differents keys, for instance,
+As a product may not have values for all attributes, depending on the product, the normalized array will contain different keys, for instance,

 .. code-block:: php